ceph/ceph/doc/rbd/rbd.rst

 the Ceph FS filesystem.
 You can use the same cluster to operate object stores, the Ceph FS filesystem, and RADOS block devices simultaneously.

+.. important:: To use RBD, you must have a running Ceph cluster.

 .. toctree::
 	:maxdepth: 1